poderomedia/node-mapper/README.md

 The goal of NodeMapper is to expand and democratize the use of data to do network visualizations for storytelling by people and organizations that don`t have access to programmers, opening new possibilities for anyone interested in creating and publishing visualizations of connections, in a fast and simple way.
 For more information on the project and how to contribute, please see Roadmap, features and user research.
 NodeMapper is a free open source software [free open source software](https://github.com/poderomedia/node-mapper/blob/master/LICENSE) by Poderomedia, developed by Kevin Hu, Manuel Aristarán and Miguel Paz.
 You can fork it and deploy it with your own modifications.
 Please see the [License](https://github.com/poderomedia/node-mapper/blob/master/LICENSE) file for details.

-Assumptions
+What is it for and what it is not for
 -----------

-What is the tool for and what is NOT for (some end user assumptions):
+This tool has some end user assumptions:
 * You know what you want to show as a network visualization.
 * You want to publish a network visualization, not analyze it.
 * You have a story to tell and including a network visualization can give your story more depth and visual context.